statamic/docs/content/collections/docs/configuration.md

 :::warning
 **Your `.env` file should never be committed to version control**.

-Not only may each developer or server running your application may require a different configuration, but it can be a security risk in the event your version control repository is ever made public.
-Any sensitive credentials, like API keys and secret tokens, would be visible.
+Each developer or server running your application may require a different configuration, not to mention it can be a security risk in the event your version control repository is ever made public.
+Any sensitive credentials — like API keys and secret tokens — would be visible.
 :::

 ### Hiding Environment Variables from Debug Pages